eprintsug/eprints-vagrant/README.md

 + run "vagrant ssh" to finish MySQL and EPrints setup

-Here is an example of running the git, vagrant and various shell commands to finish the setup of MySQL as well as creating an initial EPrints istance.
+Here is an example of running the git, vagrant and various shell commands to finish the setup of MySQL as well as creating an initial EPrints instance.

 ```shell
     git clone git@github.com:rsdoiel/eprints-vagrant.git